-Chapter 7 bankruptcy is a type of bankruptcy relief offered to consumers.
+Chapter 7 is a type of bankruptcy relief offered to consumers.
 It wipes out your unsecured debts so that you can have a fresh start.
-Chapter 7 bankruptcy cases last approximately 4-5 months from the filing of the case.
-Once you receive a Chapter 7 bankruptcy discharge, you can not receive another Chapter 7 bankruptcy discharge for 8 years.
+These cases last approximately 4-5 months from the filing of the case.
+Once you receive a Chapter 7 discharge, you can not receive another bankruptcy discharge for 8 years.

-There is a filing fee associated with filing the Chapter 7 bankruptcy petition with the court.
-The table of FEES associated with cases filed in the United States Bankruptcy Court for the Northern District of Georgia can be found here.
+There is a filing fee associated with filing the petition with the court.
+The table of FEES associated with cases filed in the United States Bankruptcy Court for the Northern District of Georgia is a public resource.
 As for attorney fees, at Hong & Sessions Law, LLC, we offer a payment plan for our attorney fees that will meet your financial schedule.
 We want to help you get a clean start and will work with you through the entire process to help you through it.

 Although it may seem simple to navigate and fill out the forms for a Chapter 7, remember, there are always exceptions that apply to your case that you may not know so it is important to seek the advice of an experienced bankruptcy lawyer.
 Once a bankruptcy case is filed, especially a Chapter 7 bankruptcy case, the filing is recorded on your credit report and it is very difficult for you to change your mind and get out of the case.
 Thus, you may have assets you wanted to keep forced into a sale.
 Be sure to consult an experienced bankruptcy lawyer to explore all of your options before submitting that filing.